Last updated 6 September 2022

 The reference level: None

-Action level: The Norwegian-Russian Fisheries Commission has decided a management rule that states that there should be less than 5 percent probability that the spawning stock should be less than 200,000 tons at the time of spawning.
-ICES advices on capelin management based on this rule.
+Action level: The Joint Norwegian-Russian Fisheries Commission has decided a management rule that states that there should be less than 5 percent probability that the spawning stock should be less than 200,000 tons at the time of spawning.
+The Joint Russian-Norwegian Working Group on Arctic Fisheries advice on capelin management based on this rule.

 Status and trend

-The capelin stock was measured at 1.72 million tonnes in September 2020, of which the mature stock comprised 0.55 million tonnes.
-This mature stock is estimated to amount to around 0.16 million tonnes at spawning time in the spring of 2021.
-This stock level does not justify opening the capelin fishery in 2021.
+The capelin stock was measured at 2.952 million tonnes in September 2023, of which the mature stock comprised 1.286 million tonnes.
+This stock level justifies opening the capelin fishery in 2024, for the third year in a row.

 Causal factors

 The capelin stock undergoes large fluctuations, even in the absence of human impact such as fishing.
-This may be explained by capelin being short-lived (typically 3-4 years) and normally subject to strong predation by other fish, sea birds and sea mammals.
+This may be explained by capelin being short-lived, they die after a single spawning and have variable recruitment.
+In addition, it is subject to strong predation by other fish, sea birds and sea mammals.
 This applies to both capelin fry and adult fish.

 Consequences